jlp765/units/README.md

 **For the list of units, refer to the file `unitlist.md`**

-Values are entered according to the unit type, and behind the scenes are converted to a base unit value, then can be displayed and manipulated by helper procs that are named after the unity types.
+Values are entered according to the unit type, and behind the scenes are converted to a base unit value, which then can be displayed and manipulated by helper procs that are named after the unity types.

 base units are
 - gram (Mass)